BanklessTimes

 One of the top reasons why the crypto market rally is happening is that futures open interest rose modestly.
 Data compiled by CoinGlass shows that the open interest rose by 2.9% in the last 24 hours to over $129 billion.

-Rising interest is a bullish aspect because it is a sign of higher liquidity and demand among investors.
+Rising interest rates are bullish because they signal higher liquidity and investor demand.
 Bitcoin’s open interest rose to $60 billion from the weekend low of $58 billion.
 Ethereum’s interest soared to $36 billion, while Solana’s figure stood at over $7 billion.

-Still, the open interest remains much lower than last month’s high of over $250 billion.
-In a CNBC interview on Monday, Anthony Pompliano, a top crypto expert, argued that the drop in open interest was a good thing for the industry as it has brought it to normal levels.
+Still, open interest remains well below last month’s high of over $250 billion.
+In a CNBC interview on Monday, Anthony Pompliano, a top crypto expert, argued that the drop in open interest was a good thing for the industry, as it had brought it back to normal levels.

 READ MORE: Monad Price to Crash After the Airdrop and Mainnet Launch: Here’s Why